-- Mirai briefly waits for a male friend (on whom she has a crush) by the statue of Hachiko in one episode of Moldiver.
+- Mirai briefly waits for a male friend (on whom she has a crush) by the statue of Hachiko in one episode.

-- Furthermore, recovering the original Hachiko statue from thieves who had stolen it is one of the things that brings "Captain Tokyo" to the media's attention.
+- Recovering the original Hachiko statue from thieves who had stolen it is one of the things that brings "Captain Tokyo" to the media's attention.

 - The statue can be seen in Risky Safety.